shreyaaa26-codes/Vision-Track/README.md

-# VisionTrack - Smart Glasses, Smarter Driving
+# VisionTrack - Smart Glasses, Smarter Driving HI

 An AI-powered computer vision application built to assist with night blindness detection and enhanced visual perception.
 Developed and presented at TechSolstice 2024 under the Pitch Tank event.